 At Michigan Reproductive Medicine, we have performed thousands of successful IVF procedures, making us one of the leaders in the field of In Vitro Fertilization in Michigan.
-Our more than five thousand live births are living proof.
+Our thousands of babies are living proof.
 The MRM fertility center is widely known for its high success rates for in vitro fertilization procedures.

 What is IVF?